The versatile tenor Eric Laporte works as a freelance artist; he successfully switched

 Calaf in "Turandot", as well as the title roles in "Lohengrin" and "Werther".

-His roles in 2016-17 include, among others, Erik in “Der fliegende Holländer” at
+His roles in 2016-17 included Erik in “The Flying Dutchman” at the Hanover State

-the Hanover State Opera, as well as role debuts as Des Grieux in “Manon Lescaut”
+Opera, as well as his role debuts as Des Grieux in “Manon Lescaut” and Radames in

 The Hanover State Opera has invited him to return in 2017-18 as both Max and Erik.